christinegp/docs/concepts/rewards.md

 * *Draft:* Members cannot view the reward.
 Edit the reward on the console in *draft* mode.

 * *Published:* Members can view the reward and are eligible to enter.
-You are restricted from editing some characteristics of the reward after members redeem it.<!-- Is this true? -->
+You are restricted from editing some characteristics of the reward after members redeem it.

 * *Archived:* Members can no longer view the reward and are ineligible to redeem it.
 A reward becomes archived when the time frame given for the reward effectivity ends.
 You can still view all archived rewards on the console.